Decatur Arts Alliance

 All entries will be submitted digitally through www.callforentry.org.
 (CaFÉ)

 • If you have not registered previously with CaFÉ, setting up your portfolio is free of charge.
-There is a $30.00 charge for entering up to three items in this exhibition, with up to five images per item.
-After completing the entry information a credit card number will be required to confirm the entry process.
+There is a $30.00 charge for entering up to three artworks in this exhibition, with up to five images per work.
 Participants may enter up to three pieces for one fee.
-The first entry will be paid by credit card, and entrants will use a coupon for second and third entries that are included in the entry fee.
+The first entry will be paid by credit card, and entrants will use a coupon for (optional) second and third entries that are included in the entry fee.
 Directions for this process are included in the text of the entry forms.

 • CaFÉ requires that all images conform to a specific format.
 The DAA encourages all entrants to review the instructions and tutorials for formatting images and entering before beginning the actual entry process.

-• Entries will be active on the CaFÉ website April 15 – June 2, 2017, and all entries must be completed by midnight MST on June 2.
+• Entries will be active on the CaFÉ website April 19–June 4, 2021, and all entries must be completed by midnight MST on June 4.

 • For questions about exhibition guidelines, please contact email@example.com.